 For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment or coinsurance will apply for the care received for the existing medical condition.
-What you must pay when you get these services

 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
-Services that are covered for you What you must pay when you get these services